 - nIL padai – The weapons try to over-do emperumAn in his efforts, by competitively growing along with him.

-- thiru mA nIL kazhal Ezh ulagum thozha – As stated in sthOthra rathnam 31 “kadhA puna:” (when) – you placed your lotus feet that is desired by me on the heads of those who have no such desire.
+- thiru mA nIL kazhal Ezh ulagum thozha – As stated in sthOthra rathnam 31 “kadhA puna:” (when) – you placed your lotus feet which are desired by me, on the heads of those who have no such desire.

-- thiru – having auspicious symbols such as flag, lotus flower, etc., that indicate bhagavAn‘s wealth/control
+- thiru – having auspicious symbols such as flag, lotus flower etc., which indicate bhagavAn‘s wealth/control

 - mA – most worshippable

-- nIL kazhal – the lotus feet that will stretch up to those who have even little bit of desire for that
+- nIL kazhal – the divine feet that will stretch up to those who have even a little bit of desire for that

 - Ezh ulagum thozha – to be worshipped by the people of universe who have not even performed any other sAdhanam such as karma, gyAna, bhakthi yOgams.